What is Break/Fix Support – And Why You Need to Ditch it Right Away

 The primary reason is that it only attends issues once they have already happened or have become a problem to the user.
 In addition, it leaves many others unfixed.
 So, it is crucial to adopt proactive strategies that can help you stay ahead of certain issues before they become larger problems.

 Managed Service Providers are a great option to lead your business towards a more efficient and effective IT support.
 But don't forget that adopting one requires careful planning and communication with your whole team.
-Another alternative to leave the break/fix support behind is to implement a proactive approach in your IT service with InvGate Service Desk.
+Another alternative to leave the break/fix support behind is to implement a proactive approach in your IT service with InvGate Service Management.
 Ask for a 30-day free trial and give it a go!